 Parking on the Isle of Wight

-If you arrive by car, you will find that it is increasingly difficult to get free parking on the Isle of Wight (the Isle of Wight Council decided to scrap free parking at 24 car parks back in 2014).
+If you arrive by car, you will find that it is increasingly difficult to get free parking on the Isle of Wight.
+The Isle of Wight Council decided to scrap free parking at 24 car parks back in 2014, and I've never got over it.

-This is a personal passion of mine, so I spent far too long putting together this guide to free and cheap parking on the Isle of Wight.
+This is a personal passion of mine, so I spent far too long putting together a guide to free and cheap parking on the Isle of Wight.

-As of 2022, in the Isle of Wight Council's long stay car parks that are charged, you can expect to pay £3.10 for two hours or £5.20 for four hours and £6.80 for six hours (most of the seafront car parks are Council owned).
-6-10 hours costs £9.40 and then you pay another £1 or £2 for evening parking.
+In the Isle of Wight Council's long stay car parks that are charged, you can expect to pay about £4 for two hours, about £6 for four hours and about £8 for six hours (most of the seafront car parks are Council owned).
+6-10 hours costs about £12 and then you pay another £2 for evening parking.

 There are several ways to make parking cheaper on an Isle of Wight holiday: